Vladimir Putin will not attend Mikhail Gorbachev’s funeral, Kremlin says

 The Russian president will not attend the service due to ‘schedule constraints,’ the Kremlin said

-Russian president Vladimir Putin will not attend the funeral of the last Soviet leader, Mikhail Gorbachev, on Saturday because of schedule constraints, the Kremlin said.
+Russian president Vladimir Putin will not attend the funeral of the last Soviet leader, Mikhail Gorbachev, because of schedule constraints.

-In a call with reporters, Kremlin spokesman Dmitry Peskov said Putin had paid his respects on Thursday morning by visiting Moscow's Central Clinical Hospital, where Gorbachev died on Tuesday.
+In a call with reporters, Kremlin spokesman Dmitry Peskov said Mr Putin had paid his respects on Thursday morning by visiting Moscow's Central Clinical Hospital, where Gorbachev died on Tuesday.

 The funeral will take place on Saturday, Russian news agencies reported, citing Gorbachev’s daughter and a spokesperson for his foundation.
 It is reported that it will take place in the famous Hall of Columns inside Moscow’s House of Unions, the same place where Josef Stalin’s body was put on display following his death in 1953.